Organ donation

 1. Organ donation saves lives

-At any given time there are between 400 and 500 people on the waiting list for a new, life saving organ.
+At any given time there are around 500 people on the waiting list for a new, life saving organ.
 Organ donation is for many the only way out of a fatal disease.
-Since 1969 over 12,000 people in Norway have been saved by organ donation.
+Since 1969 over 13,000 people in Norway have been saved by organ donation.
 One donor can save up to seven lives.

 2. What comes around goes around